g-lalevee/Apigee-GCP-Services/README.md

  - Secret Manager (access)

 It doesn't use Apigee Edge extension features.
+Note: Apigee X new PublishMessage policy also lets you publish your API proxy flow information to a Google Cloud Pub/Sub topic.
+See [PublishMessage policy](https://cloud.google.com/apigee/docs/api-platform/reference/policies/publish-message-policy).

 The flow principle is:
 1. Retrieve Service Account JSON Key from KVM (Policies KVLookup-XX-SA-Key)